Am I Doing This Right? Unpacking Intuitive Perception

 Working with intuition does not mean dumbing down or ignoring science.
 Sometimes people think that being intuitive means being irrational, but intuition is not inherently irrational.
 You don’t become less rational when you tap into your intuition.
 Intuition is just another form of information, with which you can still exercise discernment.
 The important consideration with intuitive perception is not whether it is real, but rather where it is from; what is the source of the input and how much can that source be trusted to provide clear objective quality information.

 We can also condition ourselves by identifying strongly with certain personal characteristics and roles.
-If your identity as, say, an analytical scientist is one you have invested a lot of time and energy into, and you are conditioned to considering that role antithetical to being intuitive, you may have to loosen or expand those identity parameters to make room for other aspects of your being.
+If your identity as, say, an engineer is one you have invested a lot of time and energy into, and you are conditioned to consider that role antithetical to being intuitive, you may have to loosen or expand those identity parameters to make room for other aspects of your being.

 Tools: